Ruthvik3414/Dynamic-Array-Multiplication/README.md

 The result is stored in a newly created dynamic array.
 The program includes separate functions to perform the multiplication and to print the contents of an array.
 It's a great example for learning about pointers, dynamic memory allocation (`new`/`delete[]`), and passing C-style arrays to functions.

+# Features
+This program demonstrates dynamic memory allocation and pointer arithmetic to perform a specific array operation.

+Dynamic Memory Allocation: It dynamically allocates a new array on the heap to store the result, ensuring the program can handle arrays of various sizes.

+Array Multiplication: The apply_all function multiplies each element of the first array by each element of the second array.

+Pointer Management: The code correctly manages memory by using new to create the array and delete[] to free the allocated memory.

 ### Code

 ```cpp